genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/02_manual-deployment.md

         username@remote-target:/tmp/product     # initial target folder on the server
 ```

-- SSH into the server
+- SSH into the server:
     - `ssh -i /path/to/id_rsa username@remote-target`

 - Switch to the product user: